 As a mother, it could be very stressful when the baby refuses to nurse or start refusing the bottle.
 It is a common issue with every mom who seems extremely worried if the baby has not eaten for a while or has started refusing a bottle.
-Although there are a few reasonable reasons why your baby is not eating lately still you have to stay put and keep offering milk.
+There are a few reasonable reasons why your baby stops eating all of a sudden, you still have to stay put and keep offering milk.

 Remember this is not going to last for a long time.
 Babies do not starve themselves, they will eat when they feel like it, just like adults have their food aversions.

-Either your baby is bottle-fed, formula or breastmilk, suddenly she starts refusing bottle after a couple of months you need to make sure about a few things.
+Either your baby is bottle-fed, formula, or breastmilk, suddenly she starts refusing bottle after a couple of months you need to figure out what could be the reason.

 This post may contain affiliate links.
 Please read our disclaimer for more information.

 Reasons why your baby is refusing bottle or Nursing

 Here are a few reasons you need to know if you think your baby has reduced his feeds instead of increasing.

 1. Nipple size and the teat is an issue